mrphysics-bonn/python-ismrmrd-reco/README.md

 ### Reconstruction of JEMRIS simulation data

-Reconstruction of JEMRIS simulation data can be started within JEMRIS by selecting the "-r" option in the simulation or by starting the BART recon in the GUI.
+Reconstruction of JEMRIS simulation data can be started within JEMRIS by selecting the "-r" option, when running JEMRIS in the command line or by starting the recon in the GUI with the "start reco" button.
 However, the following prerequisites have to be met:
-- The reconstruction server has to be running.
+- The Docker image of the reconstruction server has to be installed.
+If JEMRIS is run from the command line, the reconstruction server also has to be started.
-- The `client.py` (and its dependencies, see above) has to be installed in the conda environment, where the JEMRIS simulation is executed.
-Install the client by running `pip install .` from the "python-ismrmrd-server" folder.
+- The `client.py` (and its dependencies) has to be installed in the conda environment, where the JEMRIS simulation is executed.
 This lets you execute the client from anywhere.
 It is recommended to use the provided `ismrmrd_client.yml` to create a conda environment for the client.
+Manual installation of the client is possible by running `pip install .` from the "python-ismrmrd-server" folder.

 Reconstruction of already simulated data can also be started by running `send_data_jemris.sh` as described in "Sending data via client".